Picture Dividend

 Tax free payment of dividends

-Background: As the dividend is to be paid in full from the tax contribution account in accordance with § 27 of the Corporation Tax Act (Körperschaftsteuergesetz– KStG), payment will be made without deducting capital gains tax or the solidarity surcharge.
+Background: As the Deutsche Telekom dividend is to be paid in full from the tax contribution account in accordance with § 27 of the Corporation Tax Act (Körperschaftsteuergesetz – KStG), payment will be made without deducting capital gains tax or the solidarity surcharge.
 Dividends paid to shareholders in Germany are not subject to taxation.
 Dividends do not entail tax refunds or tax credits.
-In the German tax authorities’ view the dividend payment reduces the acquisition costs of the shares for tax purposes.
+However, in the German tax authorities’ view, the dividend payment reduces the acquisition costs of the shares for tax purposes.

 Further background